 Living with multiple missing teeth can cause discomfort, interfere with chewing and speaking, and make you feel self-conscious.

-Dr. Charles A. Porter provides traditional and implant-supported dentures at his Charlotte, NC, practice to fully rebuild your smile.
+At Porter Dental Group in Charlotte, NC, we provide traditional and implant-supported dentures to fully rebuild your smile.

 So why should you invest in this trusted dentistry treatment?